steff880/MS4-theDOM/README.md

 -   The team at Code Institute, for teaching me the necessary skills to create this site.
 -   Tutor support, for their great help with this project
 -   Harry Leepz's and his amazing MS4 project [Nourish and Lift](https://github.com/Harry-Leepz/Nourish-and-Lift)
--   [Edb83](https://github.com/Edb83/moose-juice) for his amazing README which I used as guide
+-   [Edb83](https://github.com/Edb83/moose-juice) for his amazing README which I used as a guide
 -   [Stackoverflow](https://stackoverflow.com/) - for general needs
 -   [w3schools](https://www.w3schools.com/)